felixoakz/bash-pomodoro/README.md

 ## TODO
 - Add OS check provision.
 I saw that somewhere the day before yesterday in someone's repo.
 - Add Unicode Emoji if terminal supports
+- Add the option to choose between different sounds to be reproduced at the timer completion.

 ## **Authors**

 - @felixoakz
-- Google
-- Stackverflow
-- ChatGPT (OpenAI)
+- @PseudoClone

 ## **Contributions**
 Feel free to contribute to this project by submitting a pull request or opening an issue.
 All contributions, no matter how small, are welcome!